invoiceninja/invoiceninja.github.io/source/docs/basic-settings.md

 ### Integrations

 * **Google Analytics Tracking ID** - Without needing to write in the code yourself, easily integrate analytics and ecommerce tracking on your domain by inserting your Google Analytics account tracking ID in this field.
+See [here](https://support.google.com/analytics/answer/1008080#zippy=%2Cin-this-article) for help finding your Analytics tracking ID.

 ### Security Settings